So, I’d been wondering what to write about this week and then struck pay-dirt when I was having a conversation with a very good Twitter friend.

 Loyalty is everything to her.
-Which is why the loss of her team hurt to badly.
+Which is why the loss of her team hurt so badly.

 She also has a certain amount of humility, realising when she’s fucked things up and acknowledging that fact quickly.
 Which happens quite a lot due to what we’ll talk about next.
-But in the meantime let’s add the above condition…
+But in the meantime, let’s add this condition to the mix…

-Condition number 3: Lots of lovely traits to make the reader love them!
+Condition number 3: Lots of lovely good traits to make the reader fall in love with them!

-Yeah, but nobody is perfect are they?
+Yeah, nobody is perfect, are they?
 Not even in fiction.

 Lastly, she needed a secret issue.

 Now, like all secrets hers will be revealed eventually…but I want all my characters to have a skeleton in the closet.
 Something I can drop subtle (or sometimes not so subtle) hints about.
 There needs to be a sense of some mystery to them in some way.